touhouworldcup/thprac/README.md

 ![Unconnected Marketeers](https://user-images.githubusercontent.com/23106652/174435006-e906d30d-0ef5-4930-ae57-1f0919beb5af.png)

 ## <a name="statistics"></a> **Statistics (WIP)**
-If you are in Touhou 13, you can press the "L" key to access a more advanced HUD.
+If you are playing Touhou 13, you can press the "L" key to access a more advanced HUD.

 ![TH13](https://user-images.githubusercontent.com/23106652/174435095-51554934-83d3-4d05-847d-834f3068bc28.png)